Tap To Call

 • Phoenix has the largest inventory of existing projects with a healthy development pipeline and will likely record the greatest transaction activity.

-• Dallas/Fort Worth and Austin have the strongest BTR development pipelines and as these projects deliver the sales activity should be robust.
+• Dallas/Fort Worth and Austin have the strongest BTR development pipelines and as these projects deliver, the sales activity should be robust.

 Financing